tlgs/template.py/README.md

   - automatic linting/formatting with [pre-commit](https://pre-commit.com/)
   - minimal `pyproject.toml` configuration
   - support for _src-layout_ and _single-module_ Python distributables,
-    as well as collections of miscellaneous scripts
+    as well as a bare repository

 Not all projects require type checking, tests, Sphinx documentation, or default CI pipelines.